-Marsha Siefert (Spring ’16) is Associate Professor of History at Central European University in Budapest, and the editor of five books including Mass Culture and Perestroika in the Soviet Union and Extending the Borders of Russian History.
+Marsha Siefert (CBA ’16) is Associate Professor of History at Central European University in Budapest, and the editor of five books including Mass Culture and Perestroika in the Soviet Union and Extending the Borders of Russian History.
 Through her publications on sound recording and musical film, she has analyzed the historical dynamics and intersection of musical performance, its reproduction and its cultural evaluation; since moving to Budapest she has expanded her interest in music biography to encompass performers and composers from Eastern Europe and Russia.
 Her co-publishing project with Soviet scholars during the last years of the Cold War inspired her current work on cultural diplomacy and Soviet cinematic co-productions, including in-depth research on the feature-filmed lives of Tchaikovsky, Liszt, and Kálmán.
 Recently she contributed chapters to several collections, including Cold War Crossings (2014), Cold War Cultures (2012), and Divided Dreamworlds (2012).

 Red Shoes: Sovietizing Russian Ballet on Film